 When Debbie Baigrie befriended the man who shot her in the face when he was just 13, people thought she was crazy.
 But she teaches us an important lesson.

 Forgiveness is not always easy to bestow and as such, has always been a complex concept.
-When we are hurt by somebody, feelings get in the way and dictate our actions.
+When we are hurt, feelings get in the way and dictate our actions.
 It can take years or just a few moments for someone to forgive another.

 But one thing is certain, forgiveness requires us to look beyond ourselves and find empathy.
-So when Debbie Baigrie was shot in the face during a robbery, few people would have thought she would come help the man who did it find his freedom.
+So when Debbie Baigrie was shot in the face during a robbery, few people would have thought she would one day come to help the man who did it find his freedom.